gausec/KingRailPopGen/README.md

   - **PCAngsdPlot.R**: An R script to create a PCA plot from the covariance matrix output of PCANGSD.
   - **bcftools.sh**: A bash shell script to process sorted bam files using bcftools to generate VCF output files with appropriate prefixes.
   - **extract_HSP_information.pl**: A perl script by James Tisdall (2001) to extract HSP information from BLAST output.
+- **data**: A selection of data.
+- **genome_mapping**: A Markdown file containing Bash shell commands for mapping reads to a reference genome.
+- -**preprocessing**: A Markdown file containing Bash shell commands written to assess quality, filter, and trim demultiplexed 150 bp paired-end sequencing reads.

-- **results**: A collection of subdirectories containing outputs of pre-processing steps and analyses
+- **results**: A collection of subdirectories containing outputs of pre-processing steps and analyses.

 ***